Canceled Crusaders match overshadows Super Rugby's 5th round

 But since their inception in 1996, the Crusaders — who have won the Super Rugby title nine times — have used in their pre-match entertainment three knights on horseback who wear crosses, emerge from a mocked-up castle and ride through the team's Christchurch stadium brandishing swords.

-The Crusaders' home ground, the former Lancaster Park, was irreparably damaged and was later condemned.
+The Crusaders' home ground, the former Lancaster Park, was damaged and later condemned and torn down.
 For the remainder of the 2011 season it played home matches at Nelson, Timaru and Napier before finally returning to Christchurch, to a new a stadium, the following year.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports